ripple/opensource.ripple.com/docs/lending-protocol-v1-1/cash-basis-accounting.md

 ## Additional Accounting Changes

-- Vault share prices are tracked against realized income from interest and fees actually paid.
+- Vault share prices are tracked against realized income from interest actually paid.
 A vault's `AssetsTotal` no longer rises at the moment a loan is written, so a vault's shares aren't marked up on scheduled income.
 - Losses show as smaller values, since it only accounts for outstanding principal amount.
-Whole-life accounting included lost income from fees and interest, adding to the loss amount.
+Whole-life accounting included lost income from interest added to the principal loss amount.
-- Loan brokers can potentially issue more loans, since their `DebtTotal` and `DebtMaximum` values only factor realized amounts, not including all scheduled fees and interest.
+- Loan brokers can potentially issue more loans, since their `DebtTotal` and `DebtMaximum` values only account for realized amounts, not including all scheduled income from interest.

 {% raw-partial file="/docs/_snippets/common-links.md" /%}